nicklockwood/ShapeScript/docs/mac/control-flow.md

 ## If-Else

 Sometimes instead of repeating an action multiple times you need to perform it just once, but conditionally, based on some programmatic criteria.
-For example, your model might have multiple configurations that you can switch between by setting constants at the top of the file.
+For example, your scene might have multiple configurations that you can switch between by setting constants at the top of the file.

 To execute code conditionally, you can use an `if` statement: